RakhithJK/haraka-Haraka-wiki/Editor-Settings.md

     execute pathogen#infect()

-    " use indents of 4 spaces, and have them copied down lines: set shiftwidth=4  "Number of spaces to use for each step of (auto)indent" set shiftround
+    " use indents of 4 spaces, and have them copied down lines: set shiftwidth=4        " Num. of spaces used for each (auto)indent step set shiftround
-    set expandtab     "Insert spaces instead of tabs" set autoindent    "Always set auto-indenting on"
+    set expandtab           " Insert spaces instead of tabs set autoindent          " Always set auto-indenting on set tabstop=4
-    set tabstop=4
     set matchtime=2         " show matching bracket for 0.2 seconds
     set smartindent         " smart auto indenting